History of laptops

-The history of laptops describes the efforts, begun in the 1970s, to build small, portable personal computers that combine the components, inputs, outputs and capabilities of a desktop computer in a small chassis.
+The history of laptops describes the efforts, begun in the 1970s, to build small, portable laptop computers that combine the components, inputs, outputs and capabilities of a desktop computer in a small chassis.

 Portable precursors

 Portal R2E CCMC

-The portable micro computer the "Portal" of the French company R2E Micral CCMC officially appeared in September 1980 at the Sicob show in Paris.
+The portable microcomputer "Portal", of the French company R2E Micral CCMC, officially appeared in September 1980 at the Sicob show in Paris.
 The Portal was a portable microcomputer designed and marketed by the studies and developments department of the French firm R2E Micral in 1980 at the request of the company CCMC specializing in payroll and accounting.
 It was based on an Intel 8085 processor, 8-bit, clocked at 2 MHz.
 It was equipped with a central 64K byte RAM, a keyboard with 58 alphanumeric keys and 11 numeric keys (in separate blocks), a 32-character screen, a floppy disk (capacity - 140,000 characters), a thermal printer (speed - 28 characters/second), an asynchronous channel, a synchronous channel, and a 220-volt power supply.
 Designed for an operating temperature of 15–35 °C, it weighed 12 kg and its dimensions were 45 × 45 × 15 cm.
-It ran the Prologue operating system and provided total mobility.
+It ran the Prologue operating system and provided total no mobility.

 Osborne 1

 The Osborne 1 is considered the first true mobile computer by most historians.
-Adam Osborne founded Osborne Computer and produced the Osborne 1 in 1981.
+Adam Osborne founded Osborne Computer and produced the Osborne 1 in April 3, 1981.
 The Osborne 1 had a five-inch screen, incorporating a modem port, two 5 1/4-inch floppy drives, and a large collection of bundled software applications.
 An aftermarket battery pack was available.
 The computer company was a failure and did not last for very long.
 Although it was large and heavy compared to today's laptops, with a tiny 5" CRT monitor, it had a near-revolutionary impact on business, as professionals were able to take their computer and data with them for the first time.
 This and other "luggables" were inspired by what was probably the first portable computer, the Xerox NoteTaker.
 The Osborne was about the size of a portable sewing machine, and could be carried on commercial aircraft.
 The Osborne 1 weighs close to 11 kg and was priced at US$1,795.